OnTheGoSystems/wpml-config/README.md

 The language configuration repository has:

-- An index file `config-index.xml` to keep items organized in plugins and themes.
+- An index file to keep items organized under plugins and themes: [config-index.xml](config-index.xml)
 - A folder for each entry in the index file with a `wpml-config.xml` file inside.

 ## Index file format